4paradigm/OpenMLDB/docs/en/quickstart/python_sdk.md

     print(e)
 ````

-### 3.6 Execute SQL On-Demand Queries
+### 3.6 Execute SQL Queries in the Request Mode

-Use `connection.execute(sql, request)` interface to execute SQL batch query statement: request query, you can put the input data in the second parameter of execution
+Use the `connection.execute(sql, request)` interface to execute SQLs in the request mode.
+You can put the input data in the second parameter.

 ````python
 try: